darraricks-gmail/splitter/README.md

 Test Strategy

-**High Level Directory Structure**
+# High Level Directory structure

-**app/**    contains all application code files agent,splitter and targets to run, each of these contains a Dockerfile for container build html_report_pkg     used for github pages publish contain index.html that points to the report.html **ingestion_io**    shared volume directory  agent,targets and test container share this volume **ingestion_io/input_files**     contains all test input files used in test set, visible to agent and test container **ingestion_io/output_split_data**  this is what is updated as each target recieves split file data as it is mapped their container event.log, the test container empties the event.logs at the beginning of each test and targets write new file data **ingestion_io/input_monitor_file_path.json**       updated by tests to specify which file agent will read and send to splitter
+- app/ :   contains all application code files agent,splitter and targets to run, each of these contains a Dockerfile for container build

+- html_report_pkg:   used for github pages publish contain index.html that points to the report.html

+- ingestion_io:    shared volume directory  agent,targets and test container share this volume

+- ingestion_io/input_files:     contains all test input files used in test set, visible to agent and test container

+- ingestion_io/output_split_data:  this is what is updated as each target recieves split file data as it is mapped their container event.log, the test container empties the event.logs at the beginning of each test and targets write new file data

+- ingestion_io/input_monitor_file_path.json:       updated by tests to spe

-**test_artifacts/**   all test artifacts for tests run **tests/**  Dockerfile for test container and all related test code docker-compose.yml
+- test_artifacts/   all test artifacts for tests run

+- tests/ :  Dockerfile for test container and

+- docker-compose.yml

-   The agent application sends one specified file at a time upon node ./app.js ./ , in order to run multiple test scenarios in a test run this test harness is setup to drive the agent app
-   1. updating the input file configuration that the agent app reads from ./app/agent/inputs.json.
+   The agent application sends one specified file at a time upon node ./app.js ./ , in order to run multiple test scenarios in a test run this test harness is setup to drive the agent app by updating the input file configuration the agent app reads from ./app/agent/inputs.json.
 This is done from the test container by updating the input_monitor_file_path.json file stored on the shared docker volume

+ Test Setup Steps:
+   1. Update the input file configuration that the agent app reads from ./app/agent/inputs.json.
+This is done from the test container by updating the input_monitor_file_path.json file stored on the shared docker volume
-   2. runs the node command for the agent to initialized file processing, this is done by binding the test containers docker daemon socket to the host docker daemon
+   2. Run the node command for the agent to initialize file processing, this is done by binding the test containers docker daemon socket to the host docker daemon
    3. monitors shared volume ingestion_io/output_split_data/target*/event.log files until data is no longer being added to them
-4.

-Test Strategy
-High Level Directory Structure

-app/
-contains all application code files agent, splitter and targets to run, each of these contains a Dockerfile for container build

-html_report_pkg
-used for github pages publish contain index.html that points to the report.html

-ingestion_io
-shared volume directory agent, targets and test container share this volume

-ingestion_io/input_files
-contains all test input files used in test set, visible to agent and test container

-ingestion_io/output_split_data
-this is what is updated as each target receives split file data as it is mapped their container event.log, the test container empties the event.logs at the beginning of each test and targets write new file data

-ingestion_io/input_monitor_file_path.json
-updated by tests to specify which file agent will read and send to splitter

-test_artifacts/
-all test artifacts for tests run

-tests/
-Dockerfile for test container and all related test code

-docker-compose.yml
+   4. Next step is verify the data within event logs this is explained in the following Test Cases section

-Test Set
+#  Test Cases

     Verify file is processed correctly by verifying the counts of each byte value in the file then compare the count of these same byte values on target host files.
 The sum of the counts of each byte value in the target host files should equal the totals in the original input file.

-    Input File Test Purpose
     "test_random_char_lines.txt": Contains lines of random lengths and a wide variety of characters. captures data loss  since the distribution of each byte value should be highly varied and unique

     "large_1M_events.log": verifies application can process large files without timeouts, performances issues or data loass "test_empty_file": verifies application can process empty files without errors or crashing "test_image.jpg,png,pdf": verifies application can process binary without data loss and application errors